-5.1 Responding positively to the Peer Review team's recommendations will be important to the Council in ensuring that it remains in control of the planning process.

-- 5.2 If the Council cannot demonstrate a sufficient level of commitment to change, there is a real prospect of the Local Planning Authority being bypassed on the issues of greatest import.
-The need for an up-to-date Local Plan is also closely linked to this as the Borough's performance on decisiontaking and plan-making are both within the government's sights when assessing the performance of the authority. - Monitoring Officer's comments: There are no direct legal implications arising from this report.
+- 5.1 Responding positively to the Peer Review team's recommendations will be important to the Council in ensuring that it remains in control of the planning process. - 5.2 If the Council cannot demonstrate a sufficient level of commitment to change, there is a real prospect of the Local Planning Authority being bypassed on the issues of greatest import.
+The need for an up-to-date Local Plan is also closely linked to this as the Borough's performance on decision-taking and plan-making are both within the government's sights when assessing the performance of the authority. - Monitoring Officer's comments: There are no direct legal implications arising from this report.
 None of the proposals in the action plan are legally controversial.
-It is important that members and officers work together within the legal framework for determining planning applications to ensure that all decisions are robust, and made for sound planning reasons, so that the Council has the best possible chance to avoid designation, now or in future.
-It is always possible, in all areas, to improve what the Council does and how it does it.
-In addition to addressing the issues that have contributed to the current risk of designation, the plan sets out a clear commitment to improvement, which will promote good governance.
+It is important that members and officers work together within the legal framework for determining planning applications to ensure that all decisions are robust, and made for sound planning reasons, so that we have the best possible chance to avoid designation, now or in future.
+It is always possible, in all areas, to improve what we do and how we do it.
+In addition to addressing the issues which have contributed to the current risk of designation, the plan sets out a clear commitment to improvement, which will promote good governance.